ypriverol/visualisation-manuscript-examples/README.md

 to provide correlation information among the attributes.
 This is particularly effective in pinpointing specific variables that might have similar correlations to particular genomics, proteomics or metabolomics data.

+# Box plots Example

+A box-and-whisker plot uses simple glyphs that summarize a quantitative distribution with five standard statistics: the smallest value, lower quartile, median, upper quartile, and largest value.
+This summary approach allows the viewer to easily recognize differences between distributions.
+Data from the Michelson–Morley experiment.
+Implementation contributed by Jason Davies.
+This example periodically randomizes the values to demonstrate transitions.